kugurerdem/rugu.dev/content/english/blog/corne/index.md

 ---
 title: "Using Corne Keyboard For Half A Year"
-date: 2025-12-26
+date: 2025-12-25
 ---

-I built my own Corne keyboard around half a year ago.
+I built my own Corne keyboard around six months ago.
 I have been using it ever since July.
 Although I am no expert on split keyboards, I accumulated a fair amount of observations during this whole process.
-So, I thought that if I wrote down my experiences, it could still be of interest to people who are just considering whether or not to switch to a split keyboard, or, if they are already using one, could further benefit from some of the tricks that helped me a lot.
-So, here it is: a blog post about how and why I built my own Corne keyboard, and the things I learned and applied to improve my keyboard ergonomics over the last 5 months.
+I thought that if I wrote down my experiences, they might still be of interest to people who are considering whether to try a split keyboard.
+Or, if they are already using one, maybe they can also benefit from some of the tricks that helped me a lot.
+So, here it is: a blog post about how and why I built my own Corne keyboard, the things I learned and applied to improve my ergonomics over the last 6 months.

 ![](./corne-with-white-case.jpg#75persize)

-I will first talk about my overall reasons for choosing such a niche keyboard to use, then why and how I built it, and finally share some very cool tips and tricks about how I played with the layout to make my Corne fit my specific needs better.
+I will first talk about my overall reasons for choosing such a niche keyboard, then why and how I built it.
+Finally, I will share some very cool tips and tricks about how I played with the layout to make my Corne fit my specific needs better.

 Let us get started without losing any more time. :)